nwg-piotr/nwg-shell/README.md

 ### [nwg-panel](https://github.com/nwg-piotr/nwg-panel)

 A GTK3-based panel, including what I like most in my favourite Waybar and tint2.
 Written in python, it's the central point of the project.
-For now it contains 8 modules and 1 plugin written in Go.
+For now it contains 8 modules and 1 external plugin.

 ### [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)